prof-tallman/codepuzzles/mathematics/matrix_multiplication/README.md

 3. ***Professional***:
    Load the matrices from two text files.
-   - Accept two filenames as command line arguments
+   - Accept two filenames as command line arguments.
    - Read each file into a matrix (rows separated by newlines, values separated by spaces).
-   - Ignore any lines that begin with the hashtag character `#`
+   - Ignore any lines that begin with the hashtag character `#`.
    - Validate that the files both contain numeric data and that dimensions match the multiplication rule.
    ```
    user@computer:~$ cat matrix1.txt
    # 2x3 matrix
    1 2 3
    4 5 6

    user@computer:~$ cat matrix2.txt
    # 3x2 matrix
    7 8
    9 10
    11 12

    user@computer:~$ python matrix.py matrix1.txt matrix2.txt
    [58.0, 64.0]
    [139.0, 154.0]